pipelabs/pd4castr-model-examples/docs/002-quick-guide.md

 pd4castr test
 ```

-## Using your own Model
+## Using Your Own Model

-To use your own model, you'll need to replace the demo model code and wire it to the input & output to suit your needs.
-In the Python demo, we generate mock data in [run_model](../examples/python-demo/python_demo/run_model.py) - in the real world, this would be replaced with your custom code to massage the input data as needed, load and execute your model, then massage the output to the final format:
+To use your own model, you'll need to replace the demo model code and wire it to
+the input & output to suit your needs.
+In the Python demo, we generate mock data
+in [run_model](../examples/python-demo/python_demo/run_model.py) - in the real
+world, this would be replaced with your custom code to massage the input data as
+needed, load and execute your model, then massage the output to the final
+format:

 ```py
 # before - using mock data